PALASH07-CYBER/PALASH07-CYBER/README.md

 I'm also interested in **entrepreneurship, startups, branding and building communities**.

-Being involved with my college's **E-Cell** gives me the opportunity to explore the world beyond technology — from entrepreneurship and events to content, branding and startup culture.
+Being involved with my college's **E-Cell (EPIC)** gives me the opportunity to explore the world beyond technology — from entrepreneurship and events to content, branding and startup culture.

 I believe technology becomes truly powerful when it's used to solve **real problems**.